-- AgencyBloc can automate some of the lead follow up process both internally for your team and externally to your prospects
+AgencyBloc can automate some of the lead follow-up process both internally for your team and externally to your prospects

 3. Nurture Your Leads All the Way to Purchase

 When it comes to lead nurturing, continuous communication is key.
-It’s your job as an agent to provide the right information at the right time, and that’s where automating communication and having an AMS to document specific lead details can be extremely helpful.
+It’s your job as an advisor to provide the right information at the right time, and that’s where automating communication and having an AMS to document specific lead details can be extremely helpful.